 - 500 gram of boneless beef cubes

-- 2 cup of dry white beans
+- 2 cup of dry white beans or black eyed beans

 - 1 ½ cup of chopped coriander leaves